Regex Tester

 About This Tool

-As you type your pattern and test string, the tool highlights every match in real time.
-It uses the browser's native RegExp engine — the same engine your JavaScript code uses — so you can be confident results are accurate.
-All six JavaScript regex flags are supported: global (g), case-insensitive (i), multiline (m), dotAll (s), unicode (u), and sticky (y).
+The tool runs on your browser's native RegExp engine — the same engine your JavaScript or Node.js code uses — so results are identical to production.
+All six JavaScript flags are supported: global (g), case-insensitive (i), multiline (m), dotAll (s), unicode (u), and sticky (y).

 How to Use